12:32 15 February 2012

 A Farewell to The Manor charity match, held at the end of the season, reunited many of the Milk Cup stars and players and managers from throughout the club's history and there was not a dry eye in the house for the last League game: a 1-1 draw with Port Vale in which Andy Scott scored the last United goal at the Manor.

-However, Atkins rebuilt the squad, releasing 17 players in the summer of 2002 and in the 2002/3 season the team set a new record for away wins in one season.
-A live televised victory over local rivals Swindon and yet another famous League cup win, this time at Charlton, meant that the U's had a far better season.
+However, Atkins rebuilt the squad, releasing 17 players in the summer of 2002 and in the 2002/03 season the team set a new record for away wins in one season.
+A live televised victory over local rivals Swindon in the FA Cup and yet another famous League cup win, this time at Charlton, meant that the U's had a far better season.
 Cup meetings with Villa and Arsenal added to the excitement but on the final day of the season the U's came up one point short of the play-offs.

-Their place was taken by the experienced Brian Talbot.but again he proved unable to stop the slide in 2005/6 and an alarming run of results from Christmas onwards dragged the U's into a desperate fight against relegation.
-Something had to give, and after the fans made their views clear Kassam left the club, selling to new owner Nick Merry.
+Their place was taken by the experienced Brian Talbot.but again he proved unable to stop the slide in 2005/06 and an alarming run of results from Christmas onwards dragged the U's into a desperate fight against relegation.
+Something had to give, and after the fans made their views clear Kassam left the club, selling to new owners Woodstock Partners Ltd, with Nick Merry as chairman.
 Merry, a former player at the club, was a popular arrival, but this was nothing compared to the welcome offered to returning boss Jim Smith, the most successful manager in the club's history.

 Ultimately their arrival on transfer deadline day proved too late and despite the team's best efforts the club lost their League status on a dramatic, tear-filled afternoon in May when a 3-2 defeat at the hands of Leyton Orient sealed their fate.